Every day, I play something called the autoimmune disease lottery. Maybe you play it too.

 My day is gone.

-Over the years, this stubborn symptom continuously makes its appearance (though, very rarely now in comparison to my earlier years).
-And through past trials, I developed my own plan to minimize the fog, and sometimes even eliminate it, while still having a somewhat productive day.
+Over the years, this stubborn symptom continuously made its appearance until I finally put my Hashimoto’s Disease into remission.
+And through those past trials, I developed my own plan to minimize the fog, and sometimes even eliminate it, while still having a somewhat productive day.

 I call it my Brain Fog Protocol, and it’s what I do when I feel that fog creeping in.